 - Vaccines help with the severity of Herpes and Calici by giving prior protection.
 Though vaccinated cats can still get and carry the virus, the disease is less severe and seldom needs treatment.
 Use the Revival Vaccine Finder to help choose the best vaccines for your cat.

-- Antibiotics are commonly used with URIs, including Penicillin or Doxycycline.
+- Antibiotics are commonly used with URIs, including Amoxicillin or Doxycycline.
 For uncomplicated viral infections, Clavamox® is the drug of choice, while Chlamydia responds well to Doxycycline.
 Mycoplasma can be treated with Doxycycline or Azithromycin.

 - The antiviral medication Famciclovir can be used in the case of an acute herpes virus flare up to help the virus go back into remission.
 L-Lysine supplements, such as Viralys Lysine products, easy-to-give Enisyl-F® Lysine Treats, or Pet Wellbeing Immune Sure have been effective in suppressing Herpesvirus when used early or in chronic cases.
 However, it is less effective with an active URI.
 Litters that are just breaking with respiratory infections will respond to L-lysine orally, so if one kitten is diagnosed with a virus, the rest should be supplemented immediately.
 Chronic Herpes cases stay in remission more reliably with L-lysine, allowing for a much healthier cat.

-- Eye ointments, such as Terramycin® or Vetericyn®, will soothe and speed recovery from eye issues.
+- Eye ointments, such as Terramycin®, Vetericyn® or erythromycin ophthalmic ointment, will soothe and speed recovery from eye issues.
 Ointments are helpful in healing ulcerated eyes, especially with complicated Herpes infections.
-Tetracycline or Chloramphenicol ointments are best, as they get Chlamydia infections as well.

 - Soft foods are important in keeping kittens eating.
 They'll stay away from dry food because oral ulcers and sore throats make swallowing painful.
 You can also use Sucralfate, which coats the ulcer to allow the kitten to eat for a short time without pain.
 However, don't use it within two hours of antibiotics, as it may slow the absorption from the gut.